Royal Society Africa Prize 2022 for Research Scientists (up to £15,000)

-Nominations are open for the Royal Society Africa Prize 2021.
+Nominations are invited for the Royal Society Africa Prize 2022.
 The Royal Society Africa Prize aims to recognise research scientists based in Africa who are making an innovative contribution to the sciences.

 The Royal Society has a broad range of medals including the Premier Awards, subject specific awards and medals celebrating the communication and promotion of science.
 All of these are awarded to recognise and celebrate excellence in science.
 The Royal Society Africa Prize will be made to an individual for an outstanding, innovative contribution to the sciences which contributes significantly to capacity building in Africa.